alexcameron8/SYSC4001/README.md

 ## Running the program in an optimized IDE

-There are two .c files in the 'Assignment 1' directory. **mainCMD.c** is the .c file that allows for command line arguments (for the batch files and custom files), and the **main.c** file is the original .c file which can be run from an IDE and does not require arguments to be passed to it (automatically takes **input1.txt** but can be changed to accept any input file).
+There are two .c files in the 'Assignment 1' directory. **mainCMD.c** is the .c file that allows for command line arguments (for the batch files and custom files), and the **main.c** file is the original .c file which can be run from an IDE and does not require arguments to be passed to it (automatically takes **input2.txt** but can be changed to accept any input file within the main function).

 ## Final deliverables
 - **Source code:** main.c, mainCMD.c, assignment1.h